jack32666/Extracting-features-from-multi-goal-datasets/README.md

 Since the size of the dataset is too big to be uploaded in github, I will upload google drive links to get access to the datasets :

 https://drive.google.com/drive/folders/1H4qVcHJKD7voq2FGyXlE_wi8T7Qutpf0?usp=sharing

+Explanatory variables : conc_images(local top-down view of a maze at timestep t), next_conc_images(local top-down view of a maze at timestep t+1), actions(action at timestep t)

+Response variable : ylabel(the outcome of an unsupervised model)

+Note the test dataset does not contain correct output (ground truth) values.